microsoft/AzUrlShortener/README.md

 ![Tiny Blazor Admin looks](/Media/TinyBlazorAdmin.gif)

+### Alternative Admin Tool

-By default, without any specific Admin tool, you can use an API client like [Postman](https://www.postman.com/) or a plugin to VSCode like [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
-We've included simple API calls via a postman collection and environment [here](./src/tools).
+By default, all the required resources are deployed into Azure.
+However you can decide to run the [API](src/Cloud5mins.ShortenerTools.Api/) locally, in a container or somewhere else.
+You can than use an API client like [Postman](https://www.postman.com/) or a plugin to VSCode like [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), to manage your URLs.
+We've included simple API calls via a postman collection and environment [here](./src/tools/).

-You can also directly update the tables in storage using [Azure Storage Explorer](https://github.com/microsoft/AzUrlShortener/wiki/How-to-Use-Azure-Storage-Explorer-as-Admin-Tools-for-AzUrlShortener).
+You can also directly update the tables in storage using [Azure Storage Explorer](doc/how-to-use-azure-storage-explorer.md).

 ---

-## How It Works
+## Videos

-If you are interested to learn more about what's under the hood, and get more details on each Azure Function, read the [How it works](https://github.com/microsoft/AzUrlShortener/wiki/how-it-works) page.

 There is also a videos that explains a bit how things works and does a quick tour of the project.